Cadasta/django-jsonattrs/NOTES.md

 >    answers at runtime, but let your users define these, as they
 >    implement their surveys.

-## Requirements
+And some requirements, from Jürgen Schackmann's DjangoCon Europe 2013

-From Jürgen Schackmann's DjangoCon Europe 2013 talk:
+talk:

 > Must-have components of a dynamic model application:
 >